 Our idea was to start with FairWater a “Social Enterprise”, though at that time this concept was not yet well known, to combine the professional promotion of this social product; the BluePump with doing our own water projects at the same time.

 Because of my extensive field experience all over Africa with most of the handpumps in use, and my contacts all over Africa, I was in a unique position to finally bring all accumulated experience and other persons to the drawing board to work on that mission.

 However, to my surprise, I also found out that it is not easy to introduce new and better technology.
 Many people in the NGO world seem not like this innovation.
-It became clear to me that there were many vested (financial) interests (including corruption issues) that tried to stop the BluePump because they prefer to continue business as usual.
+It became clear to me that there were many vested (financial) interests (including corruption issues) that tried to stop the durable BluePump because they prefer to continue their “business” as usual.

 Fortunately, there were also many honest and open-minded people that shared my worries about the many broken down pumps.
 To name a few, Oxfam in Kenya, UNICEF in Mozambique, GRA in Tanzania and ASAP in Burkina and many others also strongly believed in the necessity of this humanitarian project and supported our mission for a more reliable handpump.

 I am therefore most grateful to those who were prepared to buy and test the first BluePumps in most difficult field conditions.
 These tests revealed, of course, some flaws in the design, especially when the pump was used in very deep boreholes, but we could solve all these issues and update the older designs with these new items.

 The result is that today, we have an active dealer network in many countries in Africa with over 1.200 BluePumps working every day, providing clean water to over 500.000 people at a very low price.